Bars and other businesses quickly reopen in Wisconsin — for now

 With the governor’s order void and no immediate local replacement, there is no legal requirement to do so.

+“The caveat is we don’t know if we are passing the point of danger or entering it,” Superior Mayor Jim Paine said, saying more antibody testing is needed to show the true spread of the virus that does not always cause symptoms.
+“The things we have done have worked, and we have met many criteria.”

-The Superior Chamber of Commerce was mulling its response to the sudden reopening on Thursday, and Mayor Jim Paine was silent on the issue as of 11:30 a.m.
-Kern, also a City Council member, had not yet heard how the city would respond.
+The Superior Chamber of Commerce was mulling its response to the sudden reopening on Thursday morning.

 City officials in Appleton signed an order Wednesday that took effect at 8 a.m.
 Thursday continuing the state’s “safer at home” order.
 Other communities were taking similar steps, including Racine, Kenosha County and Brown County, home to Green Bay.